CIBIO-BU/mozaiko/README.md

 ## mozaiko Workflow

 > **Note:** The tool assumes that the reference database and the taxonomic identifications it contains are correct.
-Primer rankings are always relative to a specific run — adding or removing primers from the input table will change the results.
+Primer rankings are always relative to a specific run, adding or removing primers from the input table will change the results.

 ```mermaid